crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Fixed an issue with the handling of intervals in generated columns.
+The table creation failed when an interval is included in a function call as part of a generated column.

 - Fixed a race condition that could cause a ``blocked by: [FORBIDDEN/4/Table or partition preparing to close`` error when inserting into a partitioned table where a single partition got closed.